Sustainable Design Ideas for Your Small Garden

 4 – Choose eco-friendly plants.

-5 – Use natural solutions rather than chemical.
+5 – Use natural solutions rather than chemicals.

 It’s amazing what we already have at our disposal to control pests and help plants to grow in a small garden.
 Handmade natural garlic, elder and rhubarb leaf sprays can control pests, as can growing dill and fennel.
 Adding little boxes to encourage nesting birds will also stay on top of caterpillars.
 When it comes to protecting plants, onions and chives grown around roses combat black spot disease, carrots and leeks grown together repel garden pests and scattered pine seeds prevent weeds!